taruncse/RXAndroid/README.md

   * Creating an **Observer**.
   * Assigning the **Observer** to an **Observable**.
   * Giving the **Observer** tasks to perform whenever it receives an emission from its assigned **Observable**.

+### Why RxJava?
+  * **More Concise, Readable Code:**
+    RxJava simplifies the code required to handle data and events by allowing you to describe what you want to achieve, rather  than writing a list of instructions for your app to work through.
+RxJava also provides a standard workflow that you can use to handle all data and events across your application